Sky TV basic package: What's in the it?

 What channels do I get?

-There are over 300 channels available on the basic Sky Entertainment pack.
-This number, of course, includes the jewel in Sky’s crown: Sky Atlantic, on which you’ll be able to see the eighth and final season of Game Of Thrones when it airs later in 2018.
-Sky Atlantic is also famous for delivering Westworld, True Detective, Billions and a host of other top-flight US shows.
+There are over 300 channels available with Sky TV.
+This number, of course, includes the jewel in Sky’s crown: Sky Atlantic, which show the brightest and best TV shows from across the pond, including Game of Thrones, Westworld, True Detective, Billions and a host of others.

-You get 29 entertainment channels all in all.
-Sky One, Two, FOX, SYFY, Comedy Central and a host of others.
+You get 24 entertainment channels all in all.
+Sky One, FOX, SYFY, Gold, Comedy Central and a host of others.

-If you prefer things more factual, the Sky Entertainment pack features 12 factual/documentary channels in all.
+If you prefer things more factual, Sky TV features 15 factual/documentary channels in all.
 Highlights include Discovery, The History Channel, Animal Planet and National Geographic – plenty for the more inquisitive minds in the household.

-Music is catered for with seven MTV channels: MTV music, plus five genre specific channels (Base, Hits, Rocks, OMG and Classic).
-VH-1 is in there too if you want to be all hipster and ignore MTV completely.
+Music is catered for with four MTV channels: MTV music, plus three genre specific channels (Base, Hits and Classic).

-There are seven channels of sport and news, including Eurosport 1 and 2, as well as Sky Sports News, Sky Sports Mix, At The Races, and of course Sky News itself.
+There are seven channels of sport and news, including Eurosport 1 and 2, as well as Sky Sports News, Sky Sports Mix, Sky Sports Racing, and of course Sky News itself.

-If Indian and Asian TV are your thing, there are an impressive 19 of them in the Sky Entertainment pack.
+If Indian and Asian TV are your thing, there are an impressive 15 of them on offer with Sky TV.
 Enough here, in fact, that if you wanted to you could watch nothing but Indian TV, ignore everything else and be well satisfied.
-There’s Star Plus, Zee TV, B4U Movies, Zing and Zee Cinema to name but a few.
+There’s Zee TV, B4U Movies, Utsav Plus and Zee Cinema to name but a few.

 Is the Sky Q set-top box any good?

 Sky Q is one of the most high-spec set-top boxes on the market right now.
-There are two models available, and it is the lesser of these two models you’ll get with the Sky Entertainment pack.
+There are two models available, and it is the lesser of these two models you’ll get with Sky TV.
 Both models are top-end quality but we'll run through the differences here so you can decide whether you really need the premium version.

-The two models on offer are the Sky Q 1TB (that comes as standard with the Entertainment Pack) and the Sky Q 2TB.
-On the Sky Q 1TB you can record three shows at once while watching a fourth, and store up to 500 hours of recordings.
+The two models on offer are the Sky Q 1TB that comes as standard with Sky TV, and the Sky Q 2TB.
+With the Sky Q 1TB, you can record three shows at once while watching a fourth, and store up to 500 hours of recordings.
 Sky Q 2TB doubles all that: record six shows and watch a seventh, and store up to 1,000 hours.